DEGREES IN Nursing - Associate Degree in Nursing (ADN)

 Ready to Take the Next Step?

 Are you ready to learn more about the Nursing program and being a student at SCTCC?
-Contact our instructors directly or join us for an info session to meet with instructors and Admissions representatives to get started.
+Visit SCTCC for a tour or an information session.

 - Call us at 320-308-5089